yushoo/dash-mobile/README.md

     - FIX: Switch to onPress, text => {setMessage(text)}
 - For react native buttons. use onPress
 - Certain fonts are specific to os of device
+- Styling issues
+    - realize that styles affect components that have been added

 #### Learning Sources
 - https://davidwalsh.name/websocket